WinterAxis/ESV-MD-Bible/The_Bible_esv/39_Malachi/Mal_3.md

 "They shall be mine, says the LORD of hosts, in the day when I make up my treasured possession, and I will spare them as a man spares his son who serves him.

 ###### 18
-Then once more you shall see the distinction between the righteous and the wicked, between one who serves God and one who does not serve him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then once more you shall see the distinction between the righteous and the wicked, between one who serves God and one who does not serve him.

 ***